Azathothas/Stars/README.md

 ## JavaScript

+- [0xDexter0us/30X](https://github.com/0xDexter0us/30X) – This script provides various ways to create HTTP redirects from 301 to 308, useful for stuff like SSRF
 - [0xbigshaq/firepwn-tool](https://github.com/0xbigshaq/firepwn-tool) – Firepwn is a tool made for testing the Security Rules of a firebase application.
 - [0xdea/frida-scripts](https://github.com/0xdea/frida-scripts) – A collection of my Frida.re instrumentation scripts to facilitate reverse engineering of mobile apps.
 - [833M0L3/NEANotify](https://github.com/833M0L3/NEANotify) – A simple webapp to keep track of the electricity outage